Statistics did not prove that the Huanan Seafood Wholesale Market was the early epicenter of the COVID-19 pandemic: General remarks on the paper W

-The starting point of the statistics in {\bf W} as well of the present paper is the point pattern of address locations of the people infected in December 2019 (or ``cases'' for short). {\bf W} recovered 155 cases from the 164 cases shown in Annex~E2 Figure~4 of WHO Report \citep{WHO2021}; the precise latitude and longitude coordinates of these data are not available and {\bf W} claimed that the extraction method introduced no more than 50$\,$m of noise in each case.
-There is a cluster of seven cases with the same address; these duplicate locations are considered different in {\bf W}.
-It is unfortunate that these data are of poor quality: imprecise locations, no clear onset date per case, etc. Figure~1 in \citet{Holmes_etal2021} gives a vague impression what could be possible if temporal data would also be available.
-However, we will still use {\bf W}'s data here, without any further critique, so that we will have the same point of departure.
-Nevertheless, instead of using latitude and longitude coordinates and the Haversine distance, we project these locations to UTM coordinates, as shown in Figure~\ref{fig:1}, and use the Euclidean distance.
-The data can be found in supplementary materials of this paper.
+The starting point of the statistics in {\bf W}, as well as in the present paper, is the point pattern of address locations of the people infected in December 2019 (or ``cases'' for short). {\bf W} recovered 155 cases from the 164 cases shown in Annex~E2 Figure~4 of WHO Report \citep{WHO2021}.

+Unfortunately, these data are of poor quality.
+We identified at least four major problems.
+First, the precise latitude and longitude coordinates of these locations are not available; {\bf W} claimed that the extraction method producing these data introduced no more than 50$\,$m of noise in each case.
+Second, there is a cluster of seven cases with the same address; these multiple locations are considered different in {\bf W}.
+Third, no onset date per case is known and used; even the outset of the beginning of the pandemic was shrouded in uncertainty; Figure~1 in \citet{Holmes_etal2021} gives a vague impression of what could be possible if temporal data were also available.
+Fourth, the data are only partial; \citet{Demaneuf2022} reported that $257$ cases for December 2019 have been attested in papers such as \citet{Shi2021}, resulting from a retrospective search that ended in February 2020.

+However, this paper aims to critique not the source and quality of the data but the applied statistical methods.
+We will still use {\bf W}'s data here, so that we will have the same point of departure.
+Nevertheless, instead of using latitude and longitude coordinates and the Haversine distance, we project these locations to UTM coordinates, as shown in Fig.~\ref{fig:1}, and use the Euclidean distance.
+The data and the R program used for the analysis can be found in supplementary materials of this paper.